idan-h/RawEndpoints/README.md

 ## Feature Requests

 Feature requests are appreciated :)
-Keep in mind that the library will always stay simple and unopinionated.
+Keep in mind that the library will always stay simple and non-opinionated.

 ## License